nadsbuhdha/portfolio-project-1/README.md

 * Tinypng – for compressing images and converting image files
 * Font awesome – for site icons
 * W3C Markup and Jigsaw validation  - used to test and validate the HTML and CSS
-* Javascript - Used for the on click implimentation of the gallery images / text.
+* Javascript - Used for the on click implimentation of the gallery images / text

 ## Testing